 An example of this would be the other person rear-ending your car because they were not following your vehicle at a safe enough distance.
 Failing to stop at a red light, attempting to pass another vehicle by using the bike lane, and speeding are all examples that could constitute unreasonable behavior in the event of an accident.

 3. The plaintiff was injured because the defendant did not uphold their duty.
 For the accident to be deemed negligence, you must be able to prove your injuries are the direct result of the plaintiff’s behavior in the accident.
 This is easier said than done sometimes.
 For example, if you strained your back at the gym the day of the accident, it could be difficult to provide evidence that clearly indicates getting rear-ended by another driver was the direct reason for your back pain.

 You must also prove your injuries and damages to personal property (i.e., the car) were the result of the accident in the first place and not because of some other activity, as in the example above.
 Without provable injuries or monetary losses, it is difficult for a victim to claim any compensation in a car accident case.

 Keep in mind that car accident cases involving negligence can be tricky and feel overwhelming for the victim seeking compensation.
 An experienced car accident attorney can alleviate some of that stress by helping you understand and navigate the nuances and complexities of negligence cases.

 Car accident victims can benefit from consultation with an experienced lawyer who prioritizes your case with personal attention and focus.
-At Babbitt & Johnson P.A, our Florida car accident attorneys go straight to work once you contact us.
-We independently investigate each personal injury car accident claim we take and preserve evidence at the scene.
+Ted Babbitt, Florida car accident attorney, goes straight to work once you contact him.
+He independently investigate each personal injury car accident claim he takes and preserve evidence at the scene.

-*Every case we accept is handled on a contingency basis, so you won’t be charged any attorney fees unless we win.
+*Every case he accept is handled on a contingency basis, so you won’t be charged any attorney fees unless he wins.